Artrois/Google_Translator_API/README.md

 ## ToDo
 - [ ] add regex parameter for custom pattern recognition
 - [ ] add source language auto detection
+- [ ] add option to split the message to google translate API in chunks to meet API limits